key-basova/key-basova/README.md

 Hello!
 My name is Ekaterina.

-Here you can see my projectsin in data analytics.
+Here you can see my projects in data analytics.